ApeWorX/ape/docs/plugins.rst

 The compiler manager contains all the registered compilers.
 Compiler plugins must subclass the `CompilerAPI <autoapi/ape/api/compiler/index#ape.api.compiler.CompilerAPI>`_ object and implement all ``abstractmethod``.
 Implement `get_versions <autoapi/ape/api/compiler/index#ape.api.compiler.CompilerAPI.get_versions>`_ in compile.
+``get_versions`` gets a set of all the files and tell it all the versions that are needed.
+It needs to get that information to create the manifest so it can record the compilers which are required.
+From the contract types you can then initialize or deploy a contract using the contract types. data structure source is how to get the source file from the manifest This method should always return the same value and doesn't cache.
+Compiler Manager uses the compiler api and has a list of all the compiler api subclasses.
+The compiler manager has the set of all the registered compiler plugins.
+Those compiler plugins subclass the compiler api, and so that's how it can call out to the plugins in order to compile files which are detected inside the contracts folder.

 CompilerAPI plugins

 ContractType type
 ==================
 The compilation produces the __.build
+The manifest is a file that describes the package.
+It describes everything that is within the package.
+The package manifest contains links to source code on ipfs, a heirarchy of which compilers and which versions of those compilers are used to compile files, contract types which come from the compiled files that you might want to use in the package.
 `ContractType <autoapi/ape/types/contract/index.html#ape.types.contract.ContractType>`_